mcgilldinglab/scSemiProfiler/README.md

 ## Results reproduction
-The three folders correspond to the everything relevant to the three cohorts we used to examine the performance of scSemiProfiler.
+The functionalities shown in the notebook [example.ipynb](example.ipynb) can be used for producing data visualization and single-cell level downstream analysis results shown in our paper.

+We also provide the original code for generating the results.
+The folders [COVID-19](/COVID-19), [colorectal_cancer](/colorectal_cancer), and [iMGL](/IMGL) contain the code we used to examine the performance of scSemiProfiler using each dataset.
+The pipeline_test.ipynb was used for examine the functionalities using the initial batch of samples.
+The semiloop.ipynb is for semi-profiling the whole cohort using the deep generative model and active learning iteratively and the other notebooks are for downstream analysis.

 ### Raw data availability
 The preprocessed COVID-19 dataset is from [Stephenson et al.'s study](https://www.nature.com/articles/s41591-021-01329-2) and can be downloaded from Array Express under accession number [E-MTAB-10026](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-10026) The cancer dataset is from [Joanito et al.'s study](https://www.nature.com/articles/s41588-022-01100-4#Sec2).
 The count expression matrices are available through Synapse under the accession codes [syn26844071](https://www.synapse.org/#!Synapse:syn26844071/wiki/615389) The iMGL dataset is from [Ramaswami1 et al.'s study](https://www.biorxiv.org/content/10.1101/2023.03.09.531934v1.full.pdf).The raw count iMGL bulk and single-cell data can be downloaded from Gene Expression Omnibus (GEO) repository under accesssion number [GSE226081](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE226081).

-### Testing functionalities on a few example samples
-The pipeline_test.ipynb in each folder contains code for preprocessing the data and running through most of the functionalities, including representatives' single-cell reconstruction and the single-cell inference for target samples.
-### Perform semi-profiling for a cohort
-The semiloop.ipynb is for semi-profiling the whole cohort using the deep generative model and active learning iteratively.
-### Downstream analysis results generation
-In each folder, semiresultsanalysis.ipynb, deconv_benchmarking.ipynb, and cellchat.ipynb contain code for most downstream analysis.

 ## Credits
 scSemiProfiler is jointly developed by [Jingtao Wang](https://github.com/JingtaoWang22), [Gregory Fonseca](https://www.mcgill.ca/expmed/dr-gregory-fonseca-0), and [Jun Ding](https://github.com/phoenixding) from McGill University.